Published in: 2011

 von Münch, E., Düring, I. (2011).
 Making sustainable sanitation inclusive for persons with disabilities - Factsheet.
 Deutsche Gesellschaft fuer Internationale Zusammenarbeit (GIZ) GmbH, Eschborn, Germany

-Community, rural and schools (with gender aspects) (WG7) English Factsheets and policy briefs Practitioners Urine diversion dehydration toilets (UDDTs)
+English Factsheets and policy briefs Practitioners Sustainable WASH in institutions and gender equality (WG7) Urine diversion dehydration toilets (UDDTs)

 Share this page on